I Wish You Well

 I’m going to address divorce.

 I know many divorced people.
 Most of them with children.
-We share the stories of our struggles with regard to visitations, child support and attitudes in order to calibrate our own perspectives and to give support to another who is experiencing the inevitable frustrations of shared custody.
+We share the stories of our struggles with regard to visitations, child support and attitudes in order tocalvin_arguing calibrate our own perspectives and to give support to another who is experiencing the inevitable frustrations of shared custody.

 I do know of a couple of ex-couples who claim to be better friends now, but the lion share (by a long shot) are not on such terms.
 Most will give an exasperated grunt when they finish a conversation with an ex that is otherwise only heard in bullfighting rings (from the bull).